lastcallsoftware/trackeats/README.md

 # About this app

-This project was generated using the Vite boilerplate project generator.
+This project was generated using the Vite boilerplate project generator as a Typescript/React project.
 It's the first time I'm using Vite, which is a local app server/package bundler for running JavaScript/Typescript apps in a development enviroinment.
-My JS and React courses used an older tool called Webpack.
-Vite is much faster and generates much smaller deployment bundles, but it is also said to be not quite as robust and compatible with other code and products.
-Still, it seems very popular and I am already loving the performance bump.
-Besides, Webpack's project generator has been deprecated and the libraries it uses are years out of date.
-So we'll have to see if we run into any trouble with Vite, but I doubt it.

-Another first for this project is Typescript compatibility.
-Of interest is that both Typescript and React's language (JSX) are supersets of JavaScript.
-Neither knows about the other, but they are both "transpiled" into native JavaScript before the code executes.
-Vite's code generator let me select both Typescript and React for its generated code, and its boilerplate logo screen even has the React logo on it, so that seems like a pretty good sign that they should all be compatible.
-Again, we'll see!
+We'll have to see if we run into any trouble with Vite, but I doubt it.
+It's alsi the first time I'm using Typescript.
+I'm not sure if or how it interacts with Rreact, but seeing as how Vite lets you select both of them as part of its project config, I guess they're compatible!

 # Installing and running the code